gbdk-2020/gbdk-2020/docs/pages/10_release_notes.md

 ## GBDK-2020 4.0.6
   2022/02
+  - Includes SDCC version 12539 with GBDK-2020 patches for Z80
   - Building GBDK
     - Changed to target older version of macOS (10.10) when building for better compatibility
   - Platforms